We have compiled a list of what we believe to be the Top 10 Texas local officials who showed extraordinary leadership in the month of January.

 Councilmember of Dallas | Dallas, TX

-Councilmember Adam Bazaldua publicly fought to rename a Dallas street to “Botham Jean Boulevard” after a black man who was shot and killed by a Dallas Police officer in 2018.
+Councilmember Adam Bazaldua fought to rename a Dallas street to “Botham Jean Boulevard” after a black man who was shot and killed by a Dallas police officer in 2018.
 Councilmember Bazaldua began the process last summer by submitting a memorandum for the name change to the city manager.
-While met with initial resistance from other councilmembers, the vote passed unanimously following a speech given by Bazaldua.
+While met with initial resistance from other councilmembers, the vote passed unanimously following a speech given by Councilmember Bazaldua.

 #4 Eric Fagan

 Fort Bend County Sherrif | Missouri City, TX